SUMMER SALE 50% off The Dyrt PRO — just $2.49/moGet now

 Several dispersed camping options exist in the Green Mountain National Forest near Pownal, Vermont.
-Free primitive sites are concentrated along Forest Roads 71, 83, and 273, with the George D. Aiken Wilderness area containing multiple established dispersed camping locations.
+Free primitive campsites are concentrated along Forest Roads 71, 83, and 273, with the George D. Aiken Wilderness area containing multiple dispersed camping locations suited to those seeking seclusion and no-fee overnight stays.
 These sites typically feature simple clearings with fire rings but lack amenities such as drinking water, toilets, or trash service.
 Somerset Airfield provides one of the few dispersed areas with vault toilets, though most sites are completely primitive.

 Forest roads accessing these camping areas range from well-maintained to rough and rutted.
 Many locations require vehicles with higher clearance, particularly after rainfall when sites can become muddy and difficult to navigate.
 FR 273 has multiple pull-offs for camping, though seasonal road closures may restrict access to some areas.
 "The road itself was in great condition though," noted one camper about FR 273, while another mentioned "sites were damp" after rainfall in the George D. Aiken Wilderness area.
 Most areas have fire rings, and campfires are generally permitted when no fire restrictions are in place.
 Cell service is extremely limited throughout these remote camping areas.